cskemp/chinesecharacters/README.md

 #### tables
 This folder contains tables presented in the supplementary materials.

+#### complexity_change_shiny
+Code for a Shiny app that allows users to visualize changes in complexity over time for individual characters

 #### root level scripts
 'generate_sample_data_folder.py': generates the 'data' folder within this repo, which holds a sample of our full dataset (first 1000 lines of every csv, sample of 20 images of 20 characters for every period/dataset).
 This is provided for convenience.